The GCS Associate Programme

 - Demonstrate competence in managing the administrative tasks associated with counselling work.

-Applicants may be asked to attend an interview.
+Applicants will be asked to attend an interview.

 Conditions of acceptance